Friday, January 6, 2012

 LSD (Letter openers, Sleaze, Death): A Lizard in a Woman's Skin (1971)

-Though I might not meet eye to eye with those who consider this as Lucio Fulci, the Italian Godfather of Gore's best giallo (personally, that title goes to The Psychic (1977), I would admit, however, that this is a rather bizarre take on the Italian thriller subgenre.
+Though I may not meet eye to eye with those who consider this as Lucio Fulci, the Italian Godfather of Gore's best giallo (personally, that title goes to The Psychic (1977)), I will admit, however, that this is a rather bizarre take on the Italian thriller subgenre.

-Weird little title, but intriguing enough to keep me watching, Lizard tells the tale of Carol Hammond, a daughter of an English politician who keeps having "nightmares" involving bisexual sex with another woman and a drug-crazed orgy filled with LSD and streakers.
+Weird little title but intriguing enough to keep me watching, Lizard tells the tale of one daughter of an English politician named Carol Hammond, who's having "nightmares" involving bisexual sex with another woman and a drug-crazed orgy filled with LSD and streakers.

-Fulci shies away from the usual gore and practiced doing something more engaging and difficult.
-Murders are done rarely onscreen here, which is new to Fulci's regular "close-ups", but he still made it worked on the primary murder and to that shocking "split-dogs" scene.
+Fulci here shies away from the usual gore and practiced something more engaging and difficult.
+Murders are done rarely onscreen here which is new to Fulci's regular "close-ups", save for the primary murder and to that shocking "split-dogs" scene.
 (A scene so gruesome, that Fulci was put on court under the crime of animal cruelty, only to be proven innocent when he showed them of the props used.)

 The first half of the movie moves along quiet nicely, starting with an obvious drug-inspired slow-mo sequence of our heroine ruining through a corridor filled with naked hippies, a forewarning of later events as Carol's weakness for LSD might trigger something sinister.
 The rest of the film stays true to the nature of the drug, which might be a casualty for the last 20 minutes or so.
-While red herrings plays a vital role in all giallo titles, Lizard dosed at least a dozen of these as it unfolds twist upon twists, making it all more convulsed to know what is happening, and quite hard to follow.
-Of course, as convulsed as it ended up, Lizard somehow managed to keep the twists shocking and clever, and gives a nice drug-trip experience to the whole viewing.
+While red herrings play a vital role in all giallo titles, Lizard has a dose of at least a dozen of these as it unfolds twist upon twists, making it all more convoluted to know what is happening and quite hard to follow.
+Of course, as twisty as it is, Lizard somehow manages to keep the surprises shocking and clever, giving us a nice drug-trip experience to the whole viewing.

 1 female stabbed to death with letter opener